12ashwani/student_ml/README.md

 The key benefit of having the logging API provided by a standard library module is that all Python modules can participate in logging, so your application log can include your own messages integrated with messages from third-party modules
 13- Write code inside the exception.py and logger.py
-14- Create a file .env for facthing the all information regarding to data base 15 - Write a code int the utils.py for connection
+14- Create a file .env for facthing the all information regarding to data base 15 - Write a code into the utils.py for connection